 He has a wealth of experience of listed buildings and traditional repair methods that sometimes need help with a modern sympathetic approach like structural repairs using helibar systems tieing in the building.

 To help us identify the dampness we have a range of specialist equipment.
 We use the Flir MR77 that sends moisture readings via bluetooth to our thermal imaging cameras that help to map out the moisture, this helps us to understand the dampness in greater detail in a thermal image.
 We also use thermal imaging to locate timber framing that has hidden behind plaster.

 Our surveyor is also a qualified level 1 thermographer so we can interpret thermal images to give quantitative results.

 We also have our own laboratory where we use gravimetric-oven dry analysis to BRE Digest 245, this gives us quantitative results on how much free moisture is present in a sample and how much hygroscopic salt is present.
 It is very important to know exactly what is causing suspected rising damp, especially on ancient heritage plasters before any expensive remedial repairs are carried out.
 BRE Digest 245 is the only way to test for rising dampness, a damp meter is used only as a guide.

-We have our own tried and tested methods on reducing hygroscopic salts from lime plastered walls, this is something we have been carrying for some time now and have had some fantastic results, whilst we can’t guarantee the salts will not come back through the lime plaster, what we can guarantee is this method makes a tremendous difference on reducing hygroscopic salts migrating through the lime plaster in the future.
+We have our own tried and tested methods on reducing hygroscopic salts from walls, this is something we have been carrying for some time now and have had some fantastic results, whilst we can’t guarantee the hygroscopic salts will not come back through the lime plaster, what we can guarantee is this method makes a tremendous difference on reducing hygroscopic salts migrating through the lime plaster in the future.
 In the first instance a full profile needs to be carried out using the BRE Digest 245 method, then we can see exactly where the salt band is and what type of hygroscopic salt is present and how much.